KhronosGroup/Vulkan-Hpp/README.md

 }
 ```

-Note, that there are implicit cast operators in vk::ResultValue, which allow direct assignments of the returned value.
-That way, any success code is imlicitly ignored.
-If you want to make sure, you don't miss any such cases and correctly handle or explicitly ignore the success codes, define VULKAN_HPP_DISABLE_IMPLICIT_RESULT_VALUE_CAST before including vulkan.hpp.
 As time passes, some vulkan functions might change, such that they start to support more result codes than `vk::Result::eSuccess` as a success code.
 That logical change would not be visible in the C-API, but in the C++-API, as such a function would now return a `vk::ResultValue<SomeType>` instead of just `SomeType`.
-If you have VULKAN_HPP_DISABLE_IMPLICIT_RESULT_VALUE_CAST defined, you suddenly get compiler errors, that force you to handle the changed logic.
+In such (rare) cases, you would have to adjust your cpp-sources to reflect that API change.

 If exception handling is disabled by defining `VULKAN_HPP_NO_EXCEPTIONS` the type of `ResultValue<SomeType>::type` is a struct holding a `vk::Result` and a `SomeType`.
 This struct supports unpacking the return values by using `std::tie`.